 As described in Appendix A, a Trigger is a pre-defined early warning of change in typical or extreme conditions that results in confirmation of change and Jurisdictional and/or Bilateral Water Management to address the change/trend.
-Multiple Triggers can be set to invoke additional actions as necessary (e.g. to address degrading conditions).
-For water quality, Triggers may be set for the parameters of concern and human, biological, and ecological indicators at class 2 but will be set at class 3.
-The methodology for developing Triggers will be discussed as part of the Learning Plan by the BMC.
-Traditional knowledge and traditional use will be included in the derivation of Triggers.
+Multiple Triggers can be set to invoke additional actions as necessary, for example, if there are degrading conditions.
+Triggers may include water quality parameters as well as human, biological and ecological indicators.
+For water quality, Triggers will be set for class 2 Transboundary Waters where information is available and will be set for class 3 Transboundary Waters according to the RIM approach.